 "The difference between the right word and the nearly right word is the same as that between lightning and the lightning bug." -Mark Twain

-Once the book takes its final shape, I work with the author on the sentences, helping to find the right word to replace a nearly right word; prune dead wood; keep the dialogue percolating; modulate the tone where it might be flat or too loud; vary sentence structures to create texture; hone the images and analogies.
+Once the book takes its final shape, I often work with the author on the sentences, helping to find the right word to replace a nearly right word; prune dead wood; keep the dialogue percolating; modulate the tone; vary syntax to create texture; hone the images and analogies.

 “I was working on the proof of one of my poems all morning, and took out a comma.
 In the afternoon I put it back again.” -Oscar Wilde

 Perhaps one of the most useful functions of an independent editor is to help the writer know when the book is done.
-I advise my clients on when to give their books legs, and provide strategic advice about which agents or publishing houses to approach (though I’m not a conduit to any one agent or acquisitions editor).
+I also advise on agents and publishers (though I’m not a conduit to any one agent or acquisitions editor).

 Having read many hundreds of query letters, synopses and proposals in my years at Bridge Works, I’m able to help compose these calling cards.